What Is a Lookbook? (+ 15 Stunning Examples)

-For designers, a lookbook can be a great way to show off projects as they evolve from start to finish or blog a day in the life of a designer.
+For designers, a digital lookbook can be a great way to show off projects as they evolve from start to finish or blog a day in the life of a designer.

 For photographers, a lookbook can showcase a range of styles or help you stretch your creative muscles.

 Generally, lookbooks are a collection of design change over time.
 Having a solid platform for this collection, whether printed or digitally, can help showcase your work to others and even potential clients.